Private School vs Public School: Which is Right for Your College Goals?

 Focus on Fit

-Ultimately, there’s no universal “better” option when it comes to public versus private colleges—it all comes down to where you feel you’ll grow.
+Ultimately, there’s no universal “better” option when it comes to public versus private schools—it all comes down to where you feel you’ll grow.
 Both types of schools can help you thrive and develop your personal values and professional skills if you take advantage of the resources available.

 Visit campuses, talk to current students, and reflect on your priorities.
 With the right research and preparation, you’ll make the choice that’s best for your goals—and your future.